LionelPaulus/Synology-Remote-Downloader/README.md

 ```

 ## Link with Plex or KODI
 If your Synology is linked to a Media Server like Plex or KODI and if you set the download destinations in your `.env` file accordingly to the one used by your Media Server, then downloads will be automatically added to your Media Server library.
-That's magic!
+As if by magic!

 ## Contributions welcomed!
 Don't hesitate if you have any questions or a desire to contribute :)